 And you needn't break your back -- or the bank for that matter -- to make it so.
 The task is very easy to do yourself and the cleaning chemicals are cheap and easily acquired.

 Before you get started, you must first check to see whether you can use a solvent or water-based solution. some couches can be cleaned using both.

-And for the occasional one neither can be used, which means you're pretty much done after vacuuming.
+And for others neither can be used -- in which case you're pretty much done after vacuuming.

 Following these instructions is vital if you want to avoid damaging the fabric.

 A label(usually under the cushion) should indicate the type of solution you should use.

 - W Means that you must use a water based solution